portned/rajath/_posts/2015-02-11-Hyperspectral-images.markdown

 That is Hyperspectral Image.

-If you have any doubts feel free to comment or you can drop a mail to _rajathkumar.exe@gmail.com_
+For any doubts feel free to comment or drop a mail to _rajathkumar.exe@gmail.com_

 Peace.